Spring Boot and Content Negotiation - XML and JSON Representations

 In the previous article in the series - http://www.springboottutorial.com/spring-boot-crud-rest-service-with-jpa-hibernate, we set up a simple restful service with a resource exposing CRUD methods.

-Let’s execute a few requests to discover that content negotiation is not provided by default by the project we created with Spring Boot Starter Web and move on the adding content negotiation to our application.
+Let’s run a few requests to see if the project we established using Spring Boot Starter Web includes content negotiation by default, and then we’ll continue on to adding content negotiation to our application.

 Executing a request with Accept Header ‘application/xml’